 Why Press Technology Is the Better Choice

-As piping projects continue to evolve, the need for a faster, more sophisticated alternative to threading carbon steel pipe has become clear.
+As steel pipe projects continue to evolve, the need for a faster, more sophisticated alternative to threading carbon steel pipe has become clear.
 This has led many industry leaders to turn to press technology—and they like the results they see.

 Press technology significantly streamlines the joining of carbon steel pipe at every stage of the process.
 Rather than relying on cumbersome, inconvenient machines, contractors can simply use a single portable press tool to quickly and properly install fittings of various sizes, with no messy oils required.